This page provides information about having a wedding ceremony in Enfield.

 If you are a European Economic Area (EEA) national, you are entitled to marry in England or Wales as long as you can successfully give notice of your intention.
 These countries form the EEA:

-British citizens, EEA and foreign nationals who match any of the following criteria can continue to give notice in their district of residence:
+British or Irish citizens, EEA and foreign nationals who match any of the following criteria can continue to give notice in their district of residence:

 This section contains important information.
 Please read carefully.

 It is your responsibility to bring the correct documents to your appointment.
 If you don't bring all the documents we need to see, you will not be able to give notice.

 Anyone giving notice of marriage needs to bring the following to their appointment: